-I have an MBA in Finance, but also a B.A. in Theater (along with a minor in Psychology).
-I think the last two of those has helped me in my career more than anything that I learned as an MBA.
+I have an MBA in Finance, but also a B.A. in Theater with a minor in Psychology.
+I think the last two of those have helped me in my career more than anything that I learned as an MBA.
 After all, the world of work is essentially a living theater of human behavior, at every level.

-For 10+ years, I worked as an independent organizational consultant at NYU where I specialized in business process improvement, project management, and workplace coaching.
+For 10+ years, I was an independent organizational consultant at NYU IT where I specialized in business process improvement, project management, hiring assistance, and workplace coaching.
 And, prior to that, I worked in a variety of roles and levels within the public, private, and non-profit sectors.
-Over the many years and many jobs (over 60!), I gathered lots of first-hand experience.
-With ample “educational” missteps along the way, of course.

 About Work To The Wise